Tikun Olam (cannabis): Production and development

 The company's facilities are located in the north of Israel and are under the supervision of the Ministry of Health and the Israel Police and under constant security.
 The principal activity of the company is growing and developing strains of medical cannabis with a high percentage of active ingredients for medical treatments, and the extraction of these materials for the preparation of cannabis products, such as edible capsules.
-The testing and approval of active substances was handled by Professor Mechoulam in Hebrew University, as were quality checks.
+The testing and approval of active substances were handled by Professor Mechoulam in Hebrew University, as were quality checks.

 The company's breakthrough came in the middle of 2012 when it was able to develop a unique strain of medical marijuana that does not contain the psychoactive substance THC, producing no sense of intoxication, and yet had anti-inflammatory properties of the plant called cannabidiol, or CBD.
 This achievement led to the Ministry of Information and Diaspora holding a press conference at the company's facilities for leading media outlets in Israel and abroad to report this breakthrough.

 As of 2014, Tikun Olam grows 12 different strains, including two species of medical cannabis containing 1% THC and 17% CBD (cannabidiol).